pablodecm/phd_thesis/src/106_chapter_6.md

-which can be computed via automatic differentiation if the simulation is differentiable and included in the computation graph or if the effect of varying $\boldsymbol{\theta}$ over the simulated dataset $G_s$ can be effectively approximated.
-While this requirement does constrain the applicability of the proposed technique to a subset of likelihood-free inference problems, it is quite common for e.g. physical sciences that the effect of the parameters of interest and the main nuisance parameters over a sample can be approximated by the changes of mixture coefficients
+which can be computed via automatic differentiation if the simulation is differentiable and included in the computation graph, or if the effect of varying $\boldsymbol{\theta}$ over the simulated dataset $G_s$ can be effectively approximated.
+While this requirement does constrain the applicability of the proposed technique to a subset of likelihood-free inference problems, it is quite common in e.g. physical sciences that the effect of the parameters of interest and the main nuisance parameters over a sample can be approximated by the changes of mixture coefficients